 Satisfied with the new guy’s response, he turned back to the truffles for table two.
 It was between the breakfast and lunch rushes and there wasn’t much to do right now.
 The two cooks swept and talked of Murphy stone, and Aiden was pleased to hear Sawyer explain to his protege the finer points of Celtic rock.
 He focused on finished the truffles.

-Table two was the Art and Faith Bible study group out of the same church he and his wife Bridget attended.
+Table two was the Art and Faith Bible study group out of the same church he and his wife Fiona attended.
 Jackson always took personal pride in making sure their food was perfect.
 Actually, he took pride in making sure everyone’s food was perfect, but this one had to be especially perfect.
 He swirled the final chocolate chunk into a flawless curl, with the kind of precision made him the top of his class back in culinary school in Dublin.

 His heart skipped at her smile.
-Bridget looked beautiful today.
+Fiona looked beautiful today.
 In fact, she always looked beautiful.
 He thought about that book, The Shack, in which the God character remarks about each person that comes up in conversation, “I’m especially fond of them.”

 She was especially beautiful today—every day.

-Bridget was twenty-six, the same age he was, and today she had her wavy bleached blond hair pulled back with a white scarf.
+Fiona was twenty-six, the same age he was, and today she had her wavy bleached blond hair pulled back with a white scarf.
 She wore a flowing, floral maxi-dress that dressed up her baby bump.
 Now she carried a load of dishes and Peyton and Sawyer attacked the load with enthusiasm.

 Jackson decided he like new Peyton guy.
 He seemed to be a hard worker and brought out the best in Sawyer.
 Sawyer had been there about a year, and was due for a promotion—only in this tiny restaurant, there wasn’t really anywhere for him to go, and the last thing Jackson wanted was to lose him.

-“Hey you, back,” Jackson greeted Bridget.
+“Hey you, back,” Jackson greeted Fiona.

 In a quick move, he grabbed her arm and twirled her around until she giggled.

-“Bridget, sorry, table three’s up, with the clubs,” Sawyer interrupted.
+“Fiona, sorry, table three’s up, with the clubs,” Sawyer interrupted.

 She then grabbed the plates and sauntered out into the dining room, humming Moonlit Pathways the whole way.